kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-templates.md

    $ cp s2i /usr/local/bin
    ```

-2. This tutorial uses `nginx-centos7` as the name of the Builder Image.
+2. This tutorial uses `nginx-centos7` as the name of the Image Builder.
 Run the `s2i create` command to initialize the base directory structure.

    ```bash
    s2i create nginx-centos7 s2i-builder-docs